smartprocure/contexture-docs/types/react-components.md

 correctly.
 Here we'll see components specifically crafted for some of our providers' example types.

+**Note:** Keep in mind that the styles of these components is purely optional.
+Later on we'll see how to [style our components](../theming/README.md).

 ## Date

 ![Date Type Screenshot 1](https://i.imgur.com/XwuGi2c.png)